Allan-Nava/FullStack-Recruitment-Test/README.md

 ### Challenge #3

 The requirements for this challenge are the exact same requirements of the Frontend challenge, but we ask you to fullfill these requirements through a mobile application.
-For example you may choose [https://reactnative.dev/](React Native), [https://flutter.dev/](Flutter) or any other technology you feel comfortable developing mobile apps whith.
+For example you may choose [https://reactnative.dev/](React Native) , [https://flutter.dev/](Flutter) or any other technology you feel comfortable developing mobile apps whith.